Celebrate the holidays with the Venice Chorale

-VENICE — The Venice Chorale invites the community to celebrate the holidays with song as the chorale performs holiday pops with brass, at 7 p.m.
+The Venice Chorale invites the community to celebrate the holidays with song as the chorale performs holiday pops with brass at 7 p.m.
 Sunday, Dec.
-8 at the Venice Performing Arts Center.
+8, at the Venice Performing Arts Center, according to information provided.

 The concert features the 120-voice chorale, with brass and percussion.